A small earthquake shakes the Tri-Cities. What we know about the Richland earthquake - ExBulletin

 A small earthquake shakes the Tri-Cities.
 What we know about the Richland earthquake

-A small earthquake shook homes along the southern stretch of the Tri-Cities Friday night.
+RICHLAND — A small earthquake shook homes along the southern extension of the Tri-Cities Friday night.

-At approximately 9:20 p.m., a 2.8 magnitude earthquake was recorded two miles from Richland by the Pacific Northwest Seismic Network.
+At approximately 9:20 p.m., a 2.8 magnitude earthquake was recorded in the Richland area by the Pacific Northwest Seismic Network.

-A USGS earthquake map appeared in Google search results after a 2.8-magnitude earthquake shook South Richland on Friday.
+The LIGO Hanford Observatory said the quake's epicenter was just across the Yakima River from the Shamna Reservation.

 The tremor occurred at a depth of about 5 miles.
 It's the largest recorded in the Tri-Cities in more than a decade, according to the U.S. Geological Service.